Solving Data Management Challenges in Third-Party Logistics (3PL) Spaces – with Vladimir Gofaizen of Wineshipping

 Rather than using an integration platform, they leveraged their data platform (Databricks) to build direct data feeds to other systems.
 For example, they created an integration with AfterShip, which tracks shipment statuses across carriers.

-By using their data platform, they connected tracking data from disparate warehouse and on-premises systems, allowing updates to flow directly, quickly, and reliably.
+By using their data platform, they connected tracking data from over 90 carriers, allowing updates to flow directly, quickly, and reliably.
 This integration served both analytics and real-time tracking, ensuring that data always reached the right system and destination efficiently.

 Vladimir further explains the engineering factors behind their choice of a modern data platform, highlighting two key considerations: scalability and stability.